Sandburg Satisfactory Academic Progress Policy

 Appeal for Reinstatement of Financial Aid

-A student with extenuating circumstances who has been deemed ineligible for financial aid may appeal in writing by obtaining a SAP Appeal Form.
+A student with extenuating circumstances who has been deemed ineligible for financial aid may appeal by filling out a SAP Appeal Form online.
 Extenuating circumstances include, but are not limited to, unexpected injury or illness of the student; work schedule change; daycare or transportation problems; or death of a close family member.

 The student must explain why the GPA and/or completion rate were below the requirements for each semester the student was below the requirements and identify what has changed that will allow the student to meet SAP guidelines in the future.
 Students are encouraged to submit supporting documentation with their appeal.
 The appeal will be reviewed by the Appeals Committee, which consists of administration and staff from Financial Aid, Counseling, Registration and Student Services.
 The student will be notified in writing within 30 days of the results of the Appeal Committee decision.